History of Methadone

 [methadone] are controlled addiction to it will become a serious

 health problem.'
-There

 were many early studies all of which found methadone to be an